-Where to get your idea Ideas come from all around us and the best ones are often the simplest.
+It's a great way to get pupils fired up about the vital STEM subjects and a brilliant way to showcase your school's scientific credentials and pedigree.
+It also helps to inject a fun element into traditionally 'serious' subjects like science and maths.
+And don't forget we have awards for teachers and schools as well.
+Where to get your idea ldeas come from all around us and the best ones are often the simplest.
 Is there something that really annoys you about everyday life?
 Have you spotted a problem that needs a solution or could you do a project related to one of your hobbies?

-Initial research Visit your local library or use the internet to learn everything you can about your chosen subject.
+Initial research Do some research on-line or at the library to learn everything you can about your chosen subject.